 The Morris Register is a friendly, thriving and active club for enthusiasts of Morris vehicles (cars, vans & heavier commercials) designed before 1940.
 (A range of vehicles in production from 1913 until, for one model, 1953).
 Whether you own a vehicle in the range the club covers or simply have an interest in such vehicles, you are most welcome to join us.
 The club is organised into a number of British Isles and Overseas sections, so no matter where you live, you should find some degree of support and details of local/regional activities.

 We run a number of groups which exchange information and advice as well as sharing a wealth of experience about particular model types.
-Some of this is captured in a members’ only on-line forum, whilst other information is being made available through archived correspondence.
+Much of this is captured in a members’ only on-line forum, whilst other information is being made available through archived correspondence.

 Events & Gatherings

 The club organises a number of national events in the British Isles, including an annual national rally which is currently held at Warner’s Thoresby Hall, Nottinghamshire.
 Our regions also organise numerous events and monthly noggins (a get together for a chat, often over a drink and/or a meal).